ethanlabs101/rofi-emulator-menu/README.md

 - 8a.
 ROMs

-   -This launcher expects games to be stored in the ~/Games directory with a correctly named sub-folder for each system.
+   - This launcher expects games to be stored in the ~/Games directory with a correctly named sub-folder for each system.
-   -Use the provided Game and console sub folders and add your roms to the correct folder.
+   - Use the provided Game and console sub folders and add your roms to the correct folder.
    - Example: ~/Games/DS holds all the .nds Nintendo DS ROMs

 - 8b.
 Box art